 A student who misses a class must inform the Dean or Registrar's Office in advance and provide appropriate documentary evidence in the form of a Medical Certificate, Police Notice or a letter from the sponsor/guardian or parent.
 A warning letter will be issued for each unauthorized absence.
 A copy of this may be sent to the student's sponsor.
-Students who receive three warning letters will be suspended for the remainder of that trimester.
+Students who receive three warning letters will be withdrawn failed from that course.